Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	MOD UPDATES: If you use the mod update function than the bot will detect when mod update is available and post information about the MOD to your desired discord channel.

-	If you accidently close your bot monitor than just run the ASA_The_Island_Start.bat again, If server is running this will not do anything to server it will just restart the discord bot.
+	If you accidently close your bot monitor than just run the ASA_Server_Controller_Start.bat again, If server is running this will not do anything to server it will just restart the discord bot.

 EXTRA FEATURES
     Bot status displays how many players are connected to server vs max player slots available.

-    Discord useres can run slash command in discord to see a list of currently connected players.
+    Discord users can run slash command in discord to see a list of currently connected players.

-	Slash command for player info availble to run in admin channel to get player ID's, EoSID's, and other information about about a player.

     Designate a channel for game chat.
 The Bot will display any in game chat that is sent in global channel to this channel.
     Discord users can chat with players in game thru this channel without being in game.

+	Discord users can run slash command in discord to get information about the server such as on or offline, rank, lis of mods, ect.

+	player conned or disconnected messages in game and or to discord when they join or leave the server.

+	Pretty much all features can be customized to your liking as far as turning them on or off in the config file found in the bots config folder inside the default.json file.

 Change Notes:
 	12/20/23 Added slash command for admin channel to put in any rcon command and run it from the bot to server.